cybozu-go/nyamber/README.md

 - Run a dctest in a pod
 - Created a pod which runs dctest and a service to access the pod corresponding to vdc custom resources
 - Run user-defined command
-- Reflect to vdc resources in status of executed command
+- Reflect status of executed command in the vdc resource.
 - Create dctest pods on the specified schedule

 ## Supported Software